 Off Camera Flash Made Easy

-Of all the questions we get from students, probably the most popular (after what camera, lens, etc. should I buy?) is how do I use my flash?
+Of all the questions we get from students at NYIP, probably the most popular (after what camera, lens, etc. should I buy?) is how do I use my flash?
 And no wonder.
 Flash photography can be confusing and challenging, especially with the feature-laden models out there today.
 But it doesn’t have to be that way.
 Let’s see if I can simplify things a bit flash photography tips.

 Virtually all modern cameras except the really high-end professional models feature built-in flash.
 Some have the flash tube flush with the camera body while others are the “pop-up” variety.
 Either way, they all have the same limitations — harsh lighting and ugly shadows — and this is true whether the camera is a digital model or uses film.
 But a built-in flash can be used to trigger one or more flashes off the camera, all without annoying wires connecting them.